knative/community/STEERING-COMMITTEE.md

 intern Manish Sahani.
 The details for 2021 KSC elections can be found [here] (./elections/2021-SC/README.md).

-The End User seat is elected by Steerring Committee.
+The End User seat is elected by Steering Committee.
 The details for the 2021 End User elections can be found [here](./elections/2021-SC-EU/README.md)

 ### Limitations on Company Representation